LeanneLibGriff/nine-repro/Step7CloudBackup.md

 ### Advanced

-Build a policy for your team or group on where things are stored.
-Make sure the location of your data is saved in your documentation
+Build a policy for your team or group on the storage, back up and retrieval data, iclude both day to day workflows and long term planning.
+Make sure the location of your data is saved in your documentation.

 [Previous](https://guereslib.github.io/Reproducible-Research-Things/Step5Version) | [Home](https://guereslib.github.io/Reproducible-Research-Things/)  | [Next Page](https://guereslib.github.io/Reproducible-Research-Things/Step7CompSecurity)